varunraisinghal/CSE151A-MachineLearningFinalProject/README.md

 4. Programmed DFFNN with RELU activation function for model 2
 5. Performed simple optimization of model 2
 6. Applied K-fold Cross Validation to model 2 to verify average MSE

+Desiree Alcantara
+1. Training and testing errors for models in third milestone
+2. Discussed potential models for milestone four
+3. Developed an alternative approach for model 2 to compare losses